Search DVDBeaver

 NOTE: The below Blu-ray captures were taken directly from the Blu-ray disc.

 Let's look at the image - While some scenes appear softer than I would appreciate - others are rich, detailed and even exhibit some depth.
 About the first 1/3 of the film's visuals are less compelling via 1080P resolution (yes, this is progressive - NOT interlaced - and at 24fps) but this improves as Bresson's masterpiece continues.
-There is softness reminiscent of DNR scrubbing.
-Contrast is not as prominent as I would have hoped but there is some nice textures and it has less artifacts.
+Contrast has hints of green and is not as prominent as I would have hoped but there is some nice textures and it has less artifacts.
 Weaknesses may be more a production limitation coming through accurately via the Blu-ray format.
 There doesn't appear to have been any pre-restoration.
 The transfer is on a dual-layered disc with a decent bitrate.
 I expect that many will approve of the superior image quality - although others may see it as subtle.
 But the improvement is none-the-less there.
 Hopefully the screen captures will give you a good idea.
 Another benefit is that this no longer has PAL speed-up (as on both DVDs) and is in its proper theatrical running time.

 Audio is DTS-HD Master in original mono at a modest 865 Kbps.
 The music and lengthy segments with no sound are key to this film's expression.
 It sounds clean consistent and very good although not especially dynamic.
 Mozart's Great Mass in C Minor is delivered impressively through the lossless transfer.
 As stated there are optional English and French (SDH) subtitles.
 They seem accurately translated but I'll have to devote more time to give a further impression.
 My Momitsu has verified it as being a region FREE disc playable on Blu-ray machines worldwide.